Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 ### Design Recommendations

-- For AlwaysOn application scenarios, employ container registry instances that are dedicated to the application workload.
+- For Mission-Critical application scenarios, employ container registry instances that are dedicated to the application workload.
   - Avoid taking a dependency on a centralized service unless availability and reliability requirements are in full alignment with the application.

 - When using container registries outside Azure, ensure that the provided SLA is aligned with the reliability and security targets.